The Mystery of Living Water and Blood in Scripture: Symbolism and Fulfillment

 Israel’s whole existence appears to be mysteriously wrapped in symbols of water and blood, from her deliverance from Egypt to the covenant the Lord made with them at Mount Sinai, the cleansing and purification ritual given to the priests, and the officiation of the New Covenant in Christ.
 These symbols in the Old Testament and their subsequent fulfillment in the New Testament are called types and antitypes.[iv]

 Because Christ was a mystery concealed from the foundation of the world, we can only see the fulfillment of biblical prophecy when we look backward.
 We then understand that Christ is the fulfillment (antitype) of all Old Testament scripture (which are the types and shadows of Yeshua).
 Hence, it was said, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill” (Matthew 5:17).
-To the Old Testaments saints, Christ and the promise of His resurrection were concealed—hidden—including the greater mystery of the Gentiles, joining Israel to become “one new man” in Him.
+To the Old Testament saints, Christ and the promise of His resurrection were concealed—hidden—including the broader mystery of the Gentiles, joining Israel to become “one new man” in Him.

 We read about the resurrection: “There is also an antitype which now saves us—baptism (not the removal of the filth of the flesh, but the answer of a good conscience toward God), through the resurrection of Jesus Christ” (1 Peter 3:21).
 Therefore, baptism is a fulfillment (antitype) of the water and blood (types) that appear in the Old Testament and the fulfillment of God’s promise concerning our redemption and future resurrection in Christ.
 And since Christ came by water and blood, our baptism requires the same.[v]
-We will now explore the mysterious symbolism of water and blood fulfilled in Christ’s baptism.
+We will explore the mysterious symbolism of water and blood fulfilled in Christ’s baptism.

 Living Water